 The services of intervention centres are intended for the victims of domestic violence in cases when the aggressor was evicted from the joint dwelling.
 A person threatened by violent conduct is offered assistance within 48 hours, at the latest, from the eviction of the aggressor.
 The assistance of an intervention centre may also be provided on the basis of an application made by a person threatened by the violent conduct of another person sharing the same joint dwelling with him/her, or even in the absence of such an instigation, immediately after the moment of the intervention centre learning of the person being threatened by violent conduct.
 This service also includes arranging for cooperation and provision of mutual information between the intervention centres, the providers of other social services, children's social and legal protection authorities, municipalities, divisions of the Czech Police Force and the municipal police, as well as other public administration bodies.
-Social services are provided in the intervention centre as out-patient, field-based or in-residence services.
+Social services.
 This service is provided free of charge.